currentsauce/currentsauce.github.io/WIP/2025-09-23-OutdoorLads-LED-Matrix.md

 ## Background

-[OutdoorLads](www.outdoorlads.com) are a UK group for gay and bisexual men to #getoutmore in the great outdoors, which I'm a member of.
+[OutdoorLads](www.outdoorlads.com) are a UK group for gay and bisexual men to #GetOutMore in the great outdoors, which I'm a member of.
 We regularly have "BIG Events", where we have an evening disco - usually themed!
 OutdoorLads has its own equipment for this, but it was over 10 years old and was due for a refresh.
 Since I seem to have inadvertently become known for knowing lots about tech, I was asked to take the lead on this.
 The whole refresh is a whole other story, so in a nutshell - with a very thorough spreadsheet we ended up with an absolutely awesome setup that is louder and better sounding than the old system, and much lighter too!
 And most importantly, within budget.

 Part of this new setup was a new DJ Booth, which is a truss system - It's very light weight and is really easy to set up, but it looks so boring!
 I wasn't happy with this, and with my love for LEDs and visuals, I knew exactly what I wanted to to.